Interested in learning some Lake Michigan facts for kids?

 Enjoy The Beauty of Lake Michigan!

-Well kids (and grown ups), did you learn anything new from these Lake Michigan fun facts?
+Well kids (and grown ups), did you learn anything new from these fun facts about Lake Michigan?
 Or were you already a Lake Michigan expert?

 If you know any other interesting tidbits about Lake Michigan you’d like to share, please leave a comment below!